snek152/SwordSelection/README.md

 # Changelog
 Here is the changelog for the recent patches/updates to the mod.

+## 0.3.1 (Snapshot/Beta)

+Gameplay changes:
+- Dual wielding has been added for sickles, but it is not yet functional and is purely cosmetic, meaning it won't do any extra damage.
+- You can also right click the sickles to create an attack animation that doesn't do any damage.
+This is a WIP

 ## 0.3.0 (Snapshot/Beta)
 Gameplay changes:
 - Added the stone tiers of the sickles, longsword, and broadsword, as well as model and texture files and recipes